How to Auto-Segment Customers Using AI and Klaviyo

 orderCountlifetimeValuedaysSinceLastOrderaverageOrderValuediscountUsageRate

-This is what makes the AI consistent - it gets the same shape of input for every profile.
+This is what keeps classification consistent - the agent gets the same shape of input for every profile.

 {